FrankKesel/xilinx_tools/vitis_hls/tutorial_01/tutorial_01_b.md

 ![Vitis GUI additional component](images/hls_37.png)

-* You can also generate a new solution by copying the configuration file to a new solution directory (where you should rename the configuration file it) and then copying the shell script from the previous solution.
+* You can also generate a new solution by copying the configuration file to a new solution directory (where you should rename the configuration file) and then copying the shell script from the previous solution.

 * Edit the configuration file of `sol3` (in _Source Editor_ view) and delete the entry `syn.compile.enable_auto_rewind=0`.
 Then run _C Synthesis__ in the _Flow Navigator_ and finally compare all 3 solutions, as shown in the next image.
 Solution `sol3` uses the default optimizations _loop pipelining_ and _auto rewind_ as discussed above.
 When you compare `sol2` and `sol3` you can see that `sol3` needs considerably more flipflops and LUTs for the _auto rewind_ optimization.